 That’s when I discovered and dove into fantasy novels like The Lord of the Rings, The Lion, the Witch, and the Wardrobe, and The Golden Compass.
 I was smitten by their amazing worlds.
 Many writing courses and conferences later, I started to write novels and short stories.
 I entered many writing contests and have won seven awards as outlined below.

 In 2014, I was commissioned to illustrate Karen Autio’s historical picture book, Growing Up In Wild Horse Canyon.
-Crwth Press is now our publisher and after our release October 15, 2018, Karen and I embark upon a whirlwind book tour in libraries and schools in the Okanagan Valley.
+Crwth Press was our publisher and after our release October 15, 2018, Karen and I embarked upon a whirlwind book tour to libraries and schools in the Okanagan Valley.
 Karen is one of my best buddies and a joy to work with.

 I still live in Kelowna, with my husband, John, but no pet skunk.